History of the

 For many years, the closest post office was in Baraboo and mail was delivered between Baraboo and Reedsburg once a week usually by foot.
 By 1854, the stage coach delivered mail between Reedsburg and Baraboo three times a week.
 In 1857, the railroad came as far as Wisconsin Dells, where the mail then came by stage coach to Reedsburg six times a week.
 In 1871, the railroad was extended to Baraboo and mail again came from Baraboo via stage.
 In 1872, the railroad came to Reedsburg bringing the mail directly to Reedsburg.
 The rural delivery of mail to the Town of Winfield began in 1900.
 The town is currently served by post offices in Reedsburg, LaValle, and Lyndon Station.

 We know the telephone was invented in 1876.
+It is reported that the first phone to be installed in the town was in 1899.
 The Town of Winfield made payments to Reedsburg Telephone Company in the 1930s, but we are not sure for what purpose.
 We do know that this company was purchased by a Reedsburg resident in 1898.
 In the 1940s, the town made payments to a company called Commonwealth Telephone Company.
 To this date, there is no phone service at the town hall.
 Town residents recall that our town had phone service before we had electricity.

 In 2007, the American Transmission Company installed fiber optic lines for internet, telephone, and video service along Meadowview Road and Chadwick Road.
 In 2009, the LaValle Telephone Company installed fiber optic lines along roads in the northwestern part of the town.

 In 2010, the Reedsburg Utility Commission was awarded a grant to extend fiber optic service throughout the town.
 The Broadband Initiative Program Grant is a federal program to expand broadband service to rural areas.
 Services include high speed Internet, telephone, and cable TV.
-In 2013, some parts of the town have fiber optic service.
+In 2018, most parts of the town have fiber optic service.

 In 2011, the Reedsburg Utility Commission obtained a 15’x15’ utility easement to install a fiber optics cabinet on the corner of the town hall property.